 Another month, another speculative execution attack.
 Earlier this week, Intel disclosed a new speculative execution vulnerability that can be exploited in nearly all systems using its processors.
 Discovered by researchers from the University of Michigan and VUSec, the attack method, dubbed CacheOut, can be used to exfiltrate sensitive information, including encryption keys.
-Unlike some previously uncovered vulnerabilities, attackers can even select what data they want to leak, rather than waiting for data to become available.
+Unlike some previously uncovered vulnerabilities, with CacheOut attackers can even select what data they want to leak, rather than waiting for data to become available.

 Microarchitectural Data Sampling

 In 2018, the announcement of Meltdown and Spectre disrupted the digital world.
 These speculative execution vulnerabilities affected nearly every computer in use, appearing in most major processor designs including ARM, Intel, and AMD.
 In fact, there is now an entire class of attacks on modern CPUs which exploit the speculative execution features present in these processors to expose sensitive information.
 Since the Meltdown and Spectre revelation, numerous additional speculative execution attacks have been uncovered, such as the Zombieload exploit, made public late in 2019.